jlouis/graphql-erlang/README.md

 omits a field and it has a default value, the default value is input.
 Otherwise `null` is input.
 Clients *must* supply every non-null field.

+_Note:_ This limitation is lifted in the Jun2018 GraphQL specification, but this server doesn't implement that detail yet.

 On the server side, we handle arguments by supplying a map of KV pairs to the execute function.
 Suppose we have an input such as